 - How would a bio-regional 3.0 look and work on the ground (in Manchester or similar) in 2050?

 - What are the possible implications of the pandemic & what can we learn?

 - Which pathways could lead towards such a ‘collective bio-regional intelligence’?

 And then – how to take this forward, with new writing, resources, funding etc?

 We look for discussion leading towards action…

 Outline & program: Bio-regional 3.0 – concept –

 - this work builds on the edited book – Bio-regional planning & design

-- also on the work of the San Diego Centre – https://bioregionalcenter.ucsd.edu/
+- the work of the San Diego Centre – https://bioregionalcenter.ucsd.edu/

 Materials: bio-regional & eco-urban materials